Study Abroad Service Learning Opportunities

 In the Greek Key course required of all program participants, students in Athens may engage in directed field exploration, or volunteer in a local organization.
 Learn more.

-Students at the Mediterranean Center in Syracuse (Sicily) may interview to work in various social service organizations, including those that provide services for the blind, the homeless, and the refugee population.
+Students at the Arcadia Sicily Center may interview to work in various social service organizations, including those that provide services for the blind, the homeless, and the refugee population.
 Learn more.

 Umbra Institute General Studies